Drama Therapy (MA)

 The program is approved by the New York State Department of Education and qualifies students for licensure in Creative Arts Therapy (LCAT) after graduation and 1,500 hours of postgraduate supervised practice.

-Each graduate of the Drama Therapy master's program meets the educational requirements for licensure as a creative arts therapist (LCAT) in New York State and for credentialing as a drama therapist with the North American Drama Therapy Association (NADTA), which accredits this master's degree program.
+Graduates of the program also meet the educational requirements for credentialing as a drama therapist with the North American Drama Therapy Association (NADTA).

 Admissions